 Republicans want whistleblower's sources, citing apparent White House 'leak problem'

-Top Republicans on Thursday pushed to identify the White House officials who told a whistleblower of alleged misconduct by the Trump administration, as Democrats ramped up their impeachment inquiry.
+Top Republicans on Thursday pushed to identify the White House officials who told a whistleblower of alleged misconduct by the Trump administration, as Democrats ramped up their impeachment inquiry -- and several apparent inconsistencies emerged in the whistleblower's complaint.

 Republicans specifically questioned why the whistleblower's sources in the White House didn't file a complaint themselves -- and whether crimes may have been committed as they fed him information.
 (The New York Times reported that the whistleblower is a CIA officer detailed to the White House.
 Fox News has not confirmed The Times' report.)